Special offer

 8. Let the candidate ask questions

-One frequent element of a productive interview is an opportunity for the candidate to ask the employer questions.
-Consider giving time at the end of your interview to let them ask questions about the role, responsibilities, and expectations, or about the company itself and the team they might join.
-Not only does it let an applicant assess the position, but it can also give you insight into their level of interest.
+A key aspect of a productive interview is allowing the candidate to ask questions.
+Allocate time at the end for them to ask about the role, responsibilities, expectations, the company and the team they may join.
+This helps the candidate evaluate the position and provides you with insight into their level of interest.

-10. Share next steps in the interview process
+10. Share the next steps in the interview process

 Near the end of the interview, consider outlining the next steps for the candidate to help set expectations.
-For example, share your intended timeline of making a hiring decision, when they can expect to hear from the company, or if another round of interviews is likely.
-Allowing the candidate to ask clarifying questions can also help establish an understanding of the next steps and expectations, too.
+For example, share your intended timeline for hiring, when they can expect to hear from the company, or if another round of interviews is likely.
+Allowing the candidate to ask clarifying questions can also help establish an understanding of the next steps and expectations.

 11. Use a rating scale